MisterTeeRoland/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-*Very basic Tic-Tac-Toe JavaScript game I made for fun.*
+*Very basic Tic-Tac-Toe game I made for fun using JavaScript, jQuery, and some CSS animations.*

 Play it here: http://www.tyler-roland.com/TicTacToe